“I was treated fairly, with great concern and respect, I received very helpful advice from a very competent attorney.”

 Veteran Advocacy

-Please Call our office at 360-671-6079 ext 15. for an intake, time and date of virtual clinic
+Please Call our office at 360-671-6079 for more information.

 Learn more about Public Benefits and Veterans Benefits here.